-Balotelli brings fight against racism directly to fans
+‘Shame on you’: Balotelli lashes out at fans for racism

 What’s more, it was the first time this season that Atalanta — which still leads the league with 30 goals scored — failed to score.

-Cagliari coach Rolando Maran called it his club’s best performance of the season.
+Cagliari also won away at Napoli and drew at Roma this season but coach Rolando Maran called this game his club’s best performance.

 “We decided the best way of approaching it was to force them to defend,” Maran said.
-“We want to go beyond our limits and see what we can do.

-Also this season, Cagliari won away at Napoli and drew at Roma.

-The Sardinian club went ahead after the hour mark when a Cagliari free kick deflected off two Atalanta players before going in.

 OTHER RESULTS